zype/zype.github.io/api_docs/segments.md

 Parameter | Function | Type
 --------- | -------- | ----
-segment | A set of key value pairs that describe the segment.
-Example: segment[description]=description. | Hash description | The description for the video segment | String start | The point in the video where the segment begins | Integer end | The point in the video where the segment ends | Integer
+video_id        | String ID of the video to which the segment belongs.
+Example: 5389352e69702d401b000000. | String segment[description] | The description for the video segment | String segment[start] | The point in the video where the segment begins | Integer segment[end] | The point in the video where the segment ends | Integer

 ###Update a Segment
 <hr>